YUZI22/Simplecalc/README.md

 ## License
 Copyright (c) 2020, Yusef Aslam.
 (MIT License)
-See LICENSE.md for more info.
+See LICENSE for more info.